danidemi/itsar-ml24/README.md

 Ciao

 - Vince Was Here
+- Filippo is the second
 - Mirkanius
 Ciao, sono Francesco Iuorio sds
-- Filippo was here too...